ayosr/Sonora/README.md

 Two ways, depending on what you need.

 **No build step.** Open `sonora-standalone.html` in a browser.
 It is the whole app in one file, using the Vue 3 global build from a CDN.
-Good for a quick look or for handing someone a link.
+Good for a quick look.

 **The real project.**